by Judy Nichols

-The Cedar County Historical Society met on Monday, Aug.
-26, at the museum in Stockton.
-Members present were, President Judy Nichols, Vice President Judith Cain, Treasurer Anna Hopkins, Chris Barber and Bob Phillips.
-Secretary Connie Maupin was not able to attend, so Judy Nichols recorded the meeting minutes.
+The Cedar County Historical Society meeting was held on June 15, at the museum in Stockton.
+Members present were: President Judy Nichols, Vice President Bob Phillips, Treasurer Kay Snow, Assistant Treasurer Shirley Potts, Luella Phipps, Sharyl Henry, Marcie Haralson, Chris Barber, Kenneth Potts and Dale Goodman.
+Secretary Connie Maupin was absent.

 Judy Nichols reminded members that Leslie James, Field Archivist for the Mo.
 State Archives, will present a program “Prohibition in Cedar County” at the Aug.
 17 meeting in the museum.
 Leslie has been researching probate records for several years in Cedar County and has compiled a lot of interesting information.